bgplab/bgplab/basic/5-redistribute/index.md

 # Redistribute IGP Information Into BGP

 When using BGP to connect to the public Internet, you should advertise the minimum number of prefixes needed to make your site reachable from the Internet -- the best approach is to configure the prefixes you want to advertise as you did in the [Advertise IPv4 Prefixes to BGP Neighbors](3-originate.md) lab exercise.
 That makes little sense when using BGP as a generic routing protocol, for example, when connecting your sites to an MPLS/VPN service.
-In these scenarios, it's better to redistribute local routing information (connected subnets, static routes, and IGP routes) into the BGP table; you'll practice route redistribution approach in this exercise.
+In these scenarios, it's better to redistribute local routing information (connected subnets, static routes, and IGP routes) into the BGP table; you'll practice the route redistribution approach in this exercise.

 Your lab has two sites connected to an MPLS/VPN provider.
 Each site has a WAN edge router and a core router, running OSPF between them.
-Your task is to establish connectivity between your sites to enable the core routers to ping each other.
+Your WAN edge routers run BGP with the provider edge routers.

 ![Lab topology](topology-2-sites.png)

+In this lab exercise, you must establish connectivity between your sites to enable the core routers to ping each other.

+## Lab Configuration

 If you're using *netlab, *you'll start with a preconfigured lab -- *netlab* will configure IP addressing, OSPF routing, and EBGP sessions.
 If you're using any other lab environment, you'll have to configure all of that manually.
-The following tables describe the OSPF and BGP setup; the _Reference Information_ section contains IP addressing information.
+The following tables describe the OSPF and BGP setup; the _[Reference Information](#alt)_ section contains IP addressing information.

 ### BGP Routers and AS Numbers